curvenote/docs/content/publish/glossary.md

 : Checks are specific to the {term}`submission kind` and can include checks on structure, integrity, manuscript content, plagiarism, image-manipulation, etc.

 Notebook
 : A _"notebook"_ refers to an interactive document used for coding, data analysis, visualization, and narrative text.
-Commonly associated with Jupyter Notebooks or Markdown notebooks, these documents combine executable code blocks with rich text elements, such as equations, images, and annotations, allowing for dynamic and interactive educational or research presentations.
+Commonly associated with {term}`Jupyter` Notebooks or Markdown notebooks, these documents combine executable code blocks with rich text elements, such as equations, images, and annotations, allowing for dynamic and interactive educational or research presentations.

 Compendium
 : A research _compendium_ is a set of articles, {term}`notebooks <notebook>`, associated data and computational environment that is organized and presented in a comprehensive and accessible manner.